 Step 2.
 Installing the Bamboo Flooring

 - Nailing: Nailing is common with wooden sub-floors.
 Once the floorboards are in place, they can be nailed using a pneumatic flooring nail gun.
-The nail gun should be aligned at an angle before releasing to make sure that nails will not be visible.
+Make sure the nail gun is aligned at an angle before releasing so that the nails will not be visible.

-- Gluing: Flooring can also be glued with a special moisture resistant adhesive.
+- Gluing: Bamboo flooring can be glued with a special moisture resistant adhesive.
 This is a better method for sub-floors made of cement.
 This method works best when the wood is installed in small sections and snapped together tightly with a rubber mallet.

-Although bamboo flooring can be easily installed, proper care and maintenance should be observed after installation.
-Bamboo floorboards are also prone to dents and scratches like hardwood boards.You should keep the flooring from getting scratched by shoes, pets or sharp objects.
+Although bamboo flooring can be easily installed, proper care and maintenance should be taken after installation.
+Bamboo floorboards are prone to dents and scratches just like hardwood boards so make sure to take caution of furniture, shoes, pets or any other sharp objects.

 Screens and shades on the windows are also recommended as direct sunlight can lead to discoloration in the bamboo.
-Bamboo floors are also easy to clean.
+As far as cleaning is concerned, bamboo floors are easy to clean.
 You can simply sweep the floor with a broom and use ordinary cleaning products.
-Cleaning bamboo floors is easy, and it requires little effort to keep the flooring’s natural shine and look.